alexch/codelikethis/public/lessons/www/dom_debugging.md

 # What is the DOM?

 * DOM stands for **Document Object Model**
 * can be a bit tricky to wrap your head around.
-It is essentially an API that defines how your HTML document is accessed and manipulated.
+It is essentially a set of objects and methods that defines how your HTML document is accessed and manipulated.
-* In the strict definition of a DOM, your HTML file is the document, and the HTML elements are objects (or nodes).
+* A central metaphor of the DOM is that your HTML file is a tree, and HTML elements are branches and leaves on that tree.
 * A visual representation of the DOM can be seen by using the 'Inspect' feature of your browser.

 Please try this out right now, on this web page!